 Jill Baldemor

-Commissioner, July 1, 2020 through June 30, 2023
+Commissioner, July 1, 2025 through June 30, 2028

 Jill Baldemor began her career in education 25 years ago as a Teach For America corps member and 2nd grade teacher in Washington Heights, New York City.
 She returned home to Hawai‘i in 2000 and practiced law with Goodsill Anderson Quinn & Stifel.
 In 2007, she became the Executive Director of Teach For America, Hawai‘i, which focuses on educational equity and excellence by finding, developing, and supporting diverse leaders as they work to expand opportunity and life options for all our young people.
 In her capacity, Jill has worked with Title I public schools across Hawai‘i Island and O‘ahu.
 Today, approximately 300 Teach For America teachers are working statewide in Hawai‘i schools.
-Jill previously served on the Hawai‘i State Public Charter School Commission from 2014-2017.
+Jill previously served on the Hawai‘i State Public Charter School Commission from 2014-2017 and 2020-2023.

 Alex Harris